IsabelleUslu/DSConcepts/README.md

 2. AIS Data - Open for next steps such as clustering and predictive models.
 Wanted to try my hypothesis decision function which seemed to be working just fine (10/09/2024)
 3. Wanted to try a different approach on filling missing values in the Titanic dataset Cabin column.
 Merged 2 csv files first (train and test sets).
 It is open for improvement, can add some visualizations.
 (12/09/2024)
 4. How does an ROC-AUC curve work?
 It is often overlooked, as it is as easy as importing sklearn and using appropriate functions, but what happens under the hood is here!
 (20/12/2024)
+5. DataTansformations - Why data transformations are important and helpful in data science.
+The answer is here!
+(21/01/2024)